newton.ModelBuilder#

 Parameters:

-• source (str) – The filename of the URDF file to parse.
+• source (str) – The filename of the URDF file to parse, or the URDF XML string content.

 • xform (Transform) – The transform to apply to the root body.
 If None, the transform is set to identity.